gradyhouston/js-css-clock/README.md

-A little JavaScript Clock

-Some JavaScript practice using timing logic.
+A simple, little JavaScript Clock using timing logic.